maizzle/maizzle.com/content/docs/configuration/server.md

 Type: `Boolean`\
 Default: `true`

-Enable Hot Module Replacement (HMR) for the dev server.
+Enable Hot Markup Replacement&trade; for the dev server.

-When `true`, changes you make to Templates, Components, config files etc. will be reflected in the browser without a full page reload.
+When `true`, changes you make to Templates, Components, config files etc. will be instantly reflected in the browser without a full page reload.

 You may disable HMR by setting this to `false`: